 Our specialty services generate revenues under contracts with state and federal programs, healthcare organizations, and other commercial organizations, as well as from our own subsidiaries.
 Revenues are recognized when the related services are provided or as ratably earned over the covered period of services.
-The Company recognizes revenue related to administrative services under the T-3 TRICARE government-sponsored managed care contract with the DoD on a straight-line basis over the option period, when the fees become fixed and determinable.
+The Company recognizes revenue related to administrative services under its government-sponsored managed care support contract with the DoD under the TRICARE program in the North Region (T-3 contract) on a straight-line basis over the option period, when the fees become fixed and determinable.
 The T-3 contract includes various performance-based incentives and penalties.
 For each of the incentives or penalties, the Company adjusts revenue accordingly based on the amount that it has earned or incurred at each interim date and are legally entitled to in the event of a contract termination.